PreetiPatil91/PrimeNgTableComponent/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+## Available Scripts

+Once you clone this repo first run:

+### `npm Install `

+Once installation is completed we need to start running our application for that we need to run

+### `ng serve`

+It runs the app in development mode.\
+Open [http://localhost:4200/]to view it in the browser.
 **In this Application, we have components!**

 1. `Form -inludes input field`